gecholabs/quickstart/ch2-scripting-languages.md

 #### Installing Python \(Conda Distribution\)

 I’m hesitant to recommend a particular vendor, but installing Python for scientific computing can be a challange.
-The Anaconda \(yes, it's a snake ... get it\) folks have resolved many of headaches \(e.g. SciPy installation\)
+The Anaconda \(it's a snake ... get it\) folks have resolved many of headaches \(e.g. SciPy installation\)

 > From [https://www.continuum.io/downloads](https://www.continuum.io/downloads)